 The student interacts professionally with faculty, staff, clients, and peers when giving and receiving information.
 When a question or unclear situation occurs, the student follows the appropriate channels of communication and chain-of-command for clarification.
-The student's written work/charting is accurate, has a professional appearance, and is completed according to standards of the agency and the College.
+The student's written work/charting is accurate, has a professional appearance, and is completed according to the standards of the agency and the College.

-The student is a cooperative team member who considers the needs of the entire group when working together, giving and receiving assignments, and accepting the roles and responsibilities of others in the group.
+The student is a cooperative team member who considers the entire group's needs when working together, giving and receiving assignments, and accepting the roles and responsibilities of others in the group.
 The student accepts and acts upon constructive feedback.

-The Program Director, in consultation with the Course Coordinator, reserves the right to adjust assignments as warranted by clinical objectives, clinical facility requests, and faculty availability.
+In consultation with the Course Coordinator, the Program Director reserves the right to adjust assignments as warranted by clinical objectives, clinical facility requests, and faculty availability.
 Any changes which affect a student's schedule will be communicated to the student by the Course Coordinator and/or Program Director.

-Intellectual and Personal Integrity.
+• Intellectual and Personal Integrity.

-The student exhibits intellectual and personal integrity by readily acknowledging mistakes and/or oversights, and takes action to correct the situation.
-The student is honest and truthful when interacting with client, peers, faculty, staff, and in completing all documentation and written work.
+The student exhibits intellectual and personal integrity by readily acknowledging mistakes and/or oversights and taking action to correct the situation.
+The student is honest and truthful when interacting with clients, peers, faculty, and staff and completing all documentation and written work.
 Refer to Policy on Academic Integrity in the Academic Catalog.